 We handle a wide variety of nursing home abuse cases, including but not limited to:

 - financial abuse

 Monetary compensation may seem like insufficient punishment for the facility that allowed these things to happen, but it is a way of forcing the owners to take responsibility.
 Although criminal charges might be possible against an individual who actually did the harm, financial sanctions are how our legal system punishes companies who hire and supervise (or fail to supervise) individuals who perform such heinous acts.
 Our legal team can explain these details to you and help you determine your best course of action.

 When bringing a negligence claim or a personal injury suit against a company, you as the plaintiff, on behalf of your relative, have the burden of proving that the nursing home was at fault.
 This requires obtaining documents about your relative and the employees at the facility that the company may not wish to provide.
 During the legal process, your attorney can help you acquire these documents through a process called “discovery.”

 You will also need to question other employees and residents of the facility to learn the details of the conditions in the home.
 You may need other medical records from doctors and hospitals.
 Once the case has begun, someone will need to deal with the opposing attorneys on your behalf.
 This is not something the layperson should do on their own.
 You should have knowledgeable legal counsel on your side.

 Contact Us for Help Today

 If you believe a loved one has been abused or neglected at a nursing home or care facility, you should contact an attorney who can help you with your case against them.
-Contact Chris Hudson Law Group at 706-863-6600 and let our legal team review the case.
-The consultation is free and confidential, and we will help you understand what steps to take to help your relative and get you through his difficult time.
+Contact Chris Hudson Law Group at (706) 863-6600 and let our legal team review the case.
+The consultation is free and confidential, and you can schedule one by filling in our contact form.
+We are here to help you understand what steps to take to help your relative and to get you through his difficult time.